stackhpc/ansible-slurm-appliance/packer/README.md

 Instances using built compute and login images should immediately join the cluster, as long as they are in the Slurm configuration.
 If reimaging existing nodes, consider doing this via Slurm - see [stackhpc.slurm_openstack_tools.rebuild/README.md](../ansible/collections/ansible_collections/stackhpc/slurm_openstack_tools/roles/rebuild/README.md).

-Instances using built control iamges will require re-running the `ansible/site.yml` playbook on the entire cluster, as the following aspects cannot be configured inside the image:
+Instances using built control images will require re-running the `ansible/site.yml` playbook on the entire cluster, as the following aspects cannot be configured inside the image:
-- Slurm configuration (slurm.conf)
+- Slurm configuration (the "slurm.conf" file)
 - Grafana dashboard import (assuming default use of control node for Grafana)
+- Prometheus scrape configuration (ditto)

 # Notes for developers

-The Packer build VMs are added to both the `builder` group and the `login` or `compute` groups as appropriate.
-The former group allows `environments/common/inventory/group_vars/builder/defaults.yml` to set variables specifically for the VM where the real cluster may not be contactable (depending on the build network used).
-Currently this means:
+The Packer build VMs are added to both the `builder` group and the appropriate `login`, `compute` or `control` group.
+The former group allows `environments/common/inventory/group_vars/builder/defaults.yml` to set variables specifically for the Packer builds, e.g. for services which should not be started.
-- Enabling but not starting `slurmd`.
-- Setting NFS mounts to `present` but not `mounted`

-Note that in this appliance the munge key is pre-created in the environment's "all" group vars, so this aspect needs no special handling.
+Note that hostnames in the Packer VMs are not the same as the equivalent "real" hosts.
+Therefore variables required inside a Packer VM must be defined as group vars, not hostvars.

-Ansible may need to proxy to the compute nodes.
-If the Packer build should not use the same proxy to connect to the builder VMs, proxy configuration should not be added to the `all` group.
+Ansible may need to proxy to compute nodes.
+If the Packer build should not use the same proxy to connect to the builder VMs, note that proxy configuration should not be added to the `all` group.

+When using appliance defaults and an environment with an `inventory/groups` file matching `environments/common/layouts/everything` (as used by cookiecutter for new environment creation), the following inventory variables must be defined when running Packer builds:
+- `openhpc_cluster_name`
+- `openondemand_servername`
+- `inventory_hostname` for a host in the `control` group (provides `openhpc_slurm_control_host` and `nfs_server`)